Gussie A. Lord

 Gussie Lord, Virginia Military Institute (B.A.
 2003, with Distinction); University of Michigan Law School (J.D.
 2006)

-Ms. Lord is from the Upper Peninsula of Michigan and is a member of the Oneida Nation of Wisconsin.
+Ms. Lord is a member of the Oneida Nation of Wisconsin.